w33zl/FS22_WeezlsModLib/README.md

-# FS22 Weezl's Mod Lib
+# Weezl's Mod Lib for Farming Simulator 22

 This library contains quality of life functions to ease development of script (LUA) based mods for Farming Simulator 22 (FS22).